 - What is the Commonwealth Honors College all about?
 As a current UMass Amherst student you are eligible to join the honors college if you have completed at least one full semester at UMass and earned a 3.4 or higher GPA.
 You can then choose between two study options that consist of honors coursework and/or an honors thesis.
 You can learn more about this opportunity here.

 - Where can I find internships and jobs?
-Make sure you are on the BCT email listserv and the BCT LinkedIn group.
+Make sure you are on the BCT email listserv.
 Whenever we get a job announcement, we immediately send it out through those channels.
+All of the posted jobs can be reviewed anytime on the BCT Job Board.
 There are also some general links and tips on our Careers/Employers page.
+And don’t forget to put your profile on UMass’ Handshake system (it’s the main campus career site).

 - How can I do an internship and get credit for it?
-Check out this Career Services page.
+Check out our page and this Career Services page.
 If you want to get credit for your internship, contact your BCT advisor and set this up with them.
+Internship are credited at 1 credit per 40 hours worked (i.e. 1 credit per week).
+You can sign up for any number of credits (as needed) but you will need to pay per credit since this is outside of the regular semester.

 - Who can help me with jobs or career questions?
 Career Services at UMass is a great resource.
-Alternatively, feel free to meet with the CNS Career Services person, Nessim Watson.
-You can make an appointment here.
+Alternatively, feel free to check in with the CNS Career Center.
+You can make an appointment with them through Handshake.

 Studying Elsewhere and Abroad:

 - Can I take courses at the Five Colleges?
-Yes, UMass Amherst full and part-time students who meet some minimum criteria are eligible to enroll in Five College classes.
+Yes, UMass Amherst’s full and part-time students who meet some minimum criteria are eligible to enroll in Five College classes.
 Find out more here.

 - How can I spend a semester abroad?
 It is a great idea to do this and will provide you with tremendous experience for your personal life and career.
 Check out our study abroad page or the International Programs Office site to learn more.